One-person cinema popping up in Newcastle

 Alex Henry added: “The red phone box will be appearing in the Grainger Market and Eldon Square over the next few weeks.
 If you see it, step inside and listen to some of the wonderful stories which people have been making.”

-The Story Box phone box will be at Newcastle’s Grainger Market from 21 to 23 August and in Eldon Square from 15 to 17 September.
+The Story Box phone box will be at Newcastle’s Grainger Market from 21 to 23 August.

 The Story Box project is funded by the Newcastle Cultural Investment Fund, a grant programme for independent cultural organisations working in the Newcastle City Council area, run as a partnership between Newcastle City Council and the Community Foundation.